Raylin009/hello_again/README.md

 12.03.2020

-change todo state data shape from str to array
+* change todo state data shape from str to array
+* List will take an array of todo items and render it according to specification.
+* List.js Rendering itemsArray